 Once you’re finished at Norwich Cathedral, you won’t be far from seeing another City of Stories icon – Elm Hill.
 In fact, it’s so iconic, Hollywood have even used this Norwich street as a film set time and time again across the decades!
 So, it really is a sight to see.

 If you’re a lover of history, a tour with Paul Dickson should be on your to-do list.
 We’re not sure anyone knows more about Norwich than Paul – his tours are fascinating.
-We’d recommend booking the ‘Shardlake’s Norwich’ tour, which was inspired by the book ‘Tombland’.
+We’d recommend booking his latest tour Medieval Norwich – from the Normans to the Tudors (written especially for the Castle Keep opening) as well as the ‘Shardlake’s Norwich’ tour, which was inspired by the book ‘Tombland’.
 This tour lasts for two hours, in which you’ll learn more about the locations featured in this famous novel and the story of Kett’s Rebellion, which took place in 1549.

-Or book the ‘Great Market Tour’, which will teach you all you need to know about our 900-year-old Norwich Market.
+Or take his ‘Great Market Tour’, which will teach you all you need to know about our 900-year-old Norwich Market.
 Find out more about the early days of the Market, when merchants would sell swords from the Rhinelands, furs from Russia, and walrus ivory from Scandinavia, as well as farm produce, pottery, and iron tools.

 After your tour, be sure to stay for a delicious lunch and shop around – there’s some great stalls and it’s the largest permanent covered market in the UK, after all!

 And there you have it!
 Just a few of our top recommendations for a medieval visit to the City of Stories.
-There is plenty more to the city, from the fantastic cafés and restaurants to the amazing independent business community, and who can forget the endless experiences for families and friends alike!
+There is plenty more to the city, from the fantastic cafés and restaurants to the amazing independent business community if you like a bit of shopping!
 For even more pointers on where to head during your time in Norwich – be sure to check out the rest of the VisitNorwich website.

 By subscribing you will be added to our Newsletter mailing list.